Work with your hands, build community, and have fun!

 • Small class sizes

-Duluth Folk School is about people having the opportunity to use their heads, hearts, and hands to create and improve their lives.
-In essence, we are a school for the “people” that focuses on using tools and knowledge to express skills through hand crafting.
+The Duluth Folk School works to give the people the opportunity to use their heads, hearts, and hands to create and improve their lives.
+In essence, we are a school for people that focuses on using tools and knowledge to express skills through hand crafting.
 It is our hope to blend traditional skills and tools with modern day tools and techniques to deliver fantastic, fun classes.
 It’s all about helping you discover your creative abilities and developing skills.

 One thing that we hope will set us apart, is that we want to focus on providing opportunities based on instructors from the Twin Ports and surrounding communities.
 Having local instructors provides an opportunity for you, as a student, to be able to meet and support local craftspeople.
 This keeps more money in our area, but also supports the hard work and creativity of our neighbors.

-The Duluth Folk School was created by Bryan French and Tim Bates to fill a need in the Duluth Community to help people learn how to make things!
+The Duluth Folk School, a 501(c)3 non-profit, was created by Bryan French and Tim Bates in 2015 to fill a need in the Duluth Community to help people learn how to make things!
 They are passionate about building community and educating!
 It is our hope that the social community of the Twin Ports area strengthens through making things.
 Programming is being created for all ages and all abilities.
-Keep checking our classes to find something that fits your interests.
+Keep checking our classes to find something that fits your interest!

-Bryan French is the Director and Co-Founder of the Duluth Folk School.
-Bryan has long wished that the great folk school programming that exists elsewhere in the state were available here in our community.
-He brings a diverse skill set to the table, from sustainability to musical theater to human resources management.
-He is a professional photographer, an adventure guide and a naturalist.
-Bryan lives a few blocks from Lester Park, which is pretty much where you can always find him.
+Bryan French is the Executive Director and Co-Founder of the Duluth Folk School.
+Bryan has long wished that the great folk school programming that exists elsewhere in the state were available here in our community, and is delighted to be part of the team helping to make it happen.
+He brings a diverse skill set to the table, from sustainability in higher education, to musical theater, to human resources management.
+Bryan has been a professional photographer, an adventure guide and a naturalist.

-Tim Bates is Co-Founder of the Duluth Folk School, and has been contemplating this school for over 10 years and is finally jumping in.
-He has worked in the field of outdoor education for over 25 years (and will continue to do so) with UMD’s Recreational Sports Outdoor Program.
+Tim Bates is the Chair of the Board of Directors and Co-Founder of the Duluth Folk School, and has been contemplating this school for many years.
+He has worked in the field of outdoor education for over 30 years with UMD’s Recreational Sports Outdoor Program.
 If he isn’t helping people get outdoors, he is in his wood shop creating, or he’s outside building something.
 His current passion is repurposing and reusing materials.
-Tim lives on the edge of Hartley Park with his wife Julie, who is a hand-crafter with paper and fabric materials.
+Tim lives on the edge of Hartley Park with his wife Julie, who is a handcrafter with paper and fabric materials.